Youth Sexual Health Program

 These foundational beliefs are practiced through centering youth voice, practicing authentic community engagement, and sharing power with people whose identities have historically been excluded from youth sexual health education and decision-making spaces.

 In 2018, Trailhead integrated the Youth Sexual Health Program formerly housed at Colorado Youth Matter (CYM) into its larger scope of work after CYM announced it would be closing its doors in December of 2017.
-Trailhead began this integration process by initiating a comprehensive, multi-sector environmental scan in January of 2018 that engaged stakeholders, organizations and young people most connected to and impacted by the youth sexual health field.
-This scan determined how to move the work forward in Colorado, identifying numerous priorities for Trailhead.
-These priorities included:
+Trailhead began this integration process by initiating a comprehensive, multi-sector environmental scan in January of 2018.
+The environmental scan engaged stakeholders, organizations, and young people most connected to and impacted by the youth sexual health field.
+This scan determined how to move the program’s work forward in Colorado, identifying numerous priorities for Trailhead.

 Adrienne Gomez (she/her)